Pumpkins, crafts, haunts and mazes near Bella Vista

 Haunts

-• WHAT -- Nightmares Haunted House -- Sept.
-23-Oct.
-31 -- open each Friday and Saturday through Oct.
+• WHAT -- Nightmares Haunted House, open each Friday and Saturday through Oct.
 31. Opens at dusk and stops selling tickets at 11 p.m.

 COST -- $20 general admission; $35 fast pass.
 The proceeds from the Haunted House go to the Bentonville Breakfast Lions Club, which then donates it back to the community.